-For example, requesting your records may cost a nominal fee.
+For example, requesting your medical records may cost a nominal fee.
 But, if you wish to include an updated x-ray in your application, the cost to perform the x-ray will be dependent on your medical insurance.
 It is important to speak to your doctor directly about the cost of receiving a medical report.

 It is important to note that if you do not include a medical report in your application for Social Security Disability benefits, the Social Security Administration (SSA) will attempt to collect your medical records for you—free of charge.

-However, you will not know which records ended up in your file until you receive your approval or denial and often, it will take the SSA much longer to collect the documents than it would take you.
+However, you will not know which medical records ended up in your file until you receive your approval or denial and often, it will take the SSA much longer to collect the documents than it would take you.

-If you can afford to pay the doctor’s fees, it may be beneficial to collect and send your records yourself.
+If you can afford to pay the doctor’s fees, it may be beneficial to collect and send your medical records yourself.
 This may minimize your wait time and you can ensure that all relevant documentation is seen by the SSA.

 If you are thinking about applying for Social Security benefits, you may want to seek the counsel of a Social Security lawyer.